Medical Accuracy & Trust

 All clinical statements are based on peer-reviewed research from reputable journals, recognized medical guidelines (WHO, CDC, NIH), and verified primary sources.
 We cite our sources and update content regularly as medical knowledge evolves.

 We translate complex medical terminology into plain English without sacrificing scientific accuracy.
-Every article clearly lists its author, medical reviewer credentials, publication date, last review date, and all sources used—so you know exactly who stands behind the information.
+Every article clearly lists its author, medical reviewer credentials, publication date, last review date, and all sources used.

 Our medical recommendations are never influenced by commercial partnerships, sponsors, or advertisers.
 Clinical accuracy and patient safety always come first, with zero commercial bias in our health guidance.